What Ancient 'Chewing Gum' Can Tell Us About Life 5,700 Years Ago

 The DNA recovered from the gum tells us a lot about this woman who lived about 5,700 years ago.
 The researchers could figure out what she probably looked like: "She had this really striking combination of dark hair and dark skin and blue eyes," Schroeder says.

-Those features were common to other hunter-gatherers in this area at the time, he adds, which is now an island in Denmark called Lolland.
+Those features were common to other hunter-gatherers at the time in this area, he adds, which is now an island in Denmark called Lolland.
 He says the woman's ancestors were hunter-gatherers from continental Europe.

 She does not have any traces of ancestry from a group that had a very different lifestyle — farmers.
-Agricultural communities were beginning to spring up in northern Europe at the time.
+Agricultural communities were beginning to spring up in Northern Europe at the time.

-This suggests that "there were pockets of hunter-gatherers that survived in different parts of northern Europe in the Neolithic," he says, referring to the later part of the Stone Age.
+This suggests that "there were pockets of hunter-gatherers that survived in different parts of Northern Europe in the Neolithic," he says, referring to the later part of the Stone Age.

 Beyond her DNA, the scientists were also able to extract ancient microbes from her mouth that were sealed in the ancient gum.
 They found traces of the Epstein-Barr virus, which can cause infectious mononucleosis.
 They also extracted remnants of what could have been the woman's last meal — duck and hazelnuts.

-Schroeder says it's unique to have DNA, traces of oral microbes, and clues about diet, all from a single individual.
+Schroeder says it's unique to have DNA, traces of oral microbes and clues about diet all from a single individual.
 "It's really a rich picture from this kind of inconspicuous, small lump of birch resin."

 Christina Warinner, a molecular archaeologist at Harvard University, says she thinks it was incredibly creative to try to recover genetic information from the ancient "chewing gum."
-She found it striking "just how much human DNA there was – because oftentimes there are things that we find some human DNA in but usually it's very, very small amounts."
+She found it striking "just how much human DNA there was — because oftentimes there are things that we find some human DNA in, but usually it's very, very small amounts."

 She says that at this point, scientists have been able to accumulate thousands of ancient human genomes.
 "So each genome contributes to this bigger story, and as we get more and more information, we're able to reconstruct so much more about the human past than we ever could before."